 When Will I Receive My Score on the Praxis Exam on Spanish: World Language?

-Every state and association may have different specific requirements regarding a passing score on the Praxis II Spanish: World Language exam.
+Every state and association may have different specific requirements regarding a passing score on the Praxis Spanish: World Language exam.
 Participants whose states allow for automatic score reporting will be given an indication of whether or not their score counts as “passing” in their identified state immediately after completing the exam.

 This score report will also include information on the range of possible scores on the exam, the total amount of points possible in each section of the exam and the range of the middle 50 percent of scores on the exam.